Diary of a Network Geek

 Suicide on Camera

-Filed under: Deep Thoughts,Life, the Universe, and Everything,News and Current Events — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 12:53 pm for you boring, normal people.
+Filed under: Deep Thoughts,Life, the Universe, and Everything,News and Current Events — Posted by the Network Geek during the Hour of the Horse which is around lunchtime or 12:53 pm for you boring, normal people.

 Okay, I wasn’t going to post anything until after therapy tonight, but…